Skip to Content

 Welcoming Wings

-Saying “You Belong Here” means welcoming people from all over the world with open arms and encouraging them to spread their wings in our community.
+Saying “We’re All In” means welcoming people from all over the world with open arms and encouraging them to spread their wings in our community.
 The brightly-colored Welcoming Wings highlight languages and imagery unique to some of the largest-represented countries of immigration in the Cedar Rapids area.

 Wings of Lebanon for Welcoming Week